 Mobile phone banking is a new revolution in banking system around the world.
-The mobile banking has several advantages; it is possible by you to do internet banking, online shopping, and bills payment, or transfer of the amount to another account in a secure manner.
-With the advent of mobile phone banking, mobile phones are gradually replacing your wallets, Credit Cards, Debit cards etc. As you can do banking at any place using your mobile phone buttons.
+The mobile banking has several advantages; such as you can do internet banking, online shopping, and bills payment, or transfer of the amount to another account in a secure manner.
+With the advent of mobile phone banking, mobile phones are gradually replacing your wallets, Credit Cards, Debit cards etc. at any place using your mobile phone buttons.

-The customers having registered for mobile phone banking will enjoy facilities of balance enquiry, last few transactions, cheque paid status, intra-bank fund transfers, (channelized through NEFT), to book air ticket, movie tickets etc., using their mobile phone just like internet banking.
+The customers having registered for mobile phone banking will enjoy facilities of balance inquiry, last few transactions, the cheque paid status, intra-bank fund transfers, (channelized through NEFT), to book air ticket, movie tickets etc., using their mobile phone just like internet banking.
 The greatest advantage of mobile phone banking is that it allows the sender to send money to the mobile number of the beneficiary just with the mobile number and MMID (Mobile Money Identifier) of the beneficiary.
 Here, the beneficiary does not disclose his/her account number and other financial critical details to the sender.
-The account details of the beneficiary will therefore, remain confidential and out of reach of to the remitter.
+The account details of the beneficiary will, therefore remain confidential and out of reach of to the remitter.

 The latest development in Great Britain is that even money can be withdrawn from ATM, with the aid of their mobile phones.
 The Royal Bank of Scotland has introduced a new system, which facilitates their customers to withdraw cash up to GBP 100 from ATM, using their mobile phones.
 However, the said facility of cash withdrawal from ATM through Mobile phone is yet to be introduced in India.